-Credit risk is mitigated in the CPD by specifying a list of eligible securities in the investment guidelines.
-The minimum counterparty credit rating for investment in the CPD is by Standard & Poor's or its Moody's or Fitch rating equivalents.
+Credit risk is mitigated in the CPD by specifying a list of eligible securities and the minimum credit rating that securities should meet in the investment guidelines.
+Credit ratings are derived from the ratings assigned by Standard & Poor's, Moody's Investor Services and Fitch Ratings Inc.

-The CPD portfolio had exposure to a counterparty that was below the minimum rating; however, the exposure was government guaranteed and assumes the rating of the government.
+The CPD portfolio had no exposure to a counterparty that was below the minimum rating during the current financial year.